 COVID-19 Updates for Baja California

--The U.S.-Mexico temporary land border closure was extended and the land borders will remain closed to non-essential travel at least until September 21, 2020.
-U.S. Citizens and Canadian Citizens have been allowed to cross back north into the U.S.
+-The U.S.-Mexico temporary land border restrictions were extended until at least September 21, 2021.
+U.S. Citizens and Canadian Citizens have been allowed to cross back north into the U.S. and have had no problems crossing south into Mexico from the U.S.

 -Some of the California/Baja land borders are operating on reduced hours.
 The following are the current hours for border crossings: